 \subsection{Self-correction learning stage}

-In the self-correction learning stage, shown in, we need to construct an error pool using the question-answer pairs of problems and incorrect solutions extracted by the Variance Based Filter.
+In the self-correction learning stage, we construct an error pool using the question-answer pairs and incorrect solutions extracted by the Variance-Based Filter.
 We construct a new prompt using the template shown in Figure~\ref{fig:critique-prompt}.